Kotlin/kotlinx-atomicfu/README.md

 Gradle configuration is supported for all platforms, minimal version is Gradle 6.8.

+**PLEASE NOTE!**

+Application of the atomicfu-gradle-plugin now requires manual addition of the compiler plugin dependency, please follow the instructions below.

 To apply kotlinx-atomicfu plugin, you need to add 2 dependencies to the project classpath:
 1. `atomicfu-gradle-plugin`: it provides the necessary library dependencies and manages transformation modes.
 2. `atomicfu` compiler plugin: the compiler plugin is used to perform IR transformations (see [Atomicfu compiler plugin](#atomicfu-compiler-plugin) section).